Riddim: Producers

-Different producers often develop their own versions of the same riddim, such as the Punanny riddim, which has distinct versions crafted by Steely & Clevie and by Ward 21, the Buzz Riddim, which was produced by Troyton Rami & Roger Mackenzie and officially launched dancehall deejay Sean Paul into superstardom ("Gimme the Light" from the Buzz Riddim won him his first Grammy for Best Reggae Album).
+Different producers often develop their own versions of the same riddim, such as the Punanny riddim, which has distinct versions crafted by Steely & Clevie and by Ward 21; the Buzz Riddim, which was produced by Troyton Rami & Roger Mackenzie and officially launched dancehall deejay Sean Paul into superstardom ("Gimme the Light" from the Buzz Riddim won him his first Grammy for Best Reggae Album).
 Different artists often perform on top of the same riddims with different lyrics and different vocal styles, ranging from singing to toasting.
-As an example, Beenie Man's song "My Wish", Mr. Vegas' song "Go Up", and T.O.K.'s "Mana Bad Man" are all based on the Juice riddim.
+As an example, Beenie Man's song "My Wish", Mr. Vegas' song "Go Up", and T.O.K.'s "Man ah Bad Man" are all based on the Juice riddim.
 Many riddims are named after the song that was recorded on that instrumental track for the first time (or, in some cases, the song that becomes the most popular on a given riddim).
 For example, the Satta Massagana riddim is named after the Abyssinians' original song "Satta Massagana".